2023 Best Allied Health Professions Schools in North Dakota

 Full Allied Health Professions at North Dakota State University - Main Campus Report

-Minot State University ranked #6 on this year’s Best Allied Health Professions Schools in North Dakota list.
+With a ranking of #6, Minot State University did quite well on this year’s best schools for allied health professions students.
 MSU is a small public school located in the remote town of Minot.

-University of Jamestown landed the #7 spot in the 2023 rankings for the best allied health professions programs.
-Located in the town of Jamestown, UJ is a private not-for-profit school with a small student population.
+With a ranking of #7, University of Jamestown did quite well on this year’s best schools for allied health professions students.
+Located in the remote town of Jamestown, UJ is a private not-for-profit college with a small student population.

 Read full report on Allied Health Professions at University of Jamestown